ben16w/minui-portmaster/README.md

 Note: The `<PLATFORM>` folder name is based on the name of your device.
 For example, if you are using a TrimUI Brick, the folder is `tg5040`.

+## Usage

+- From MinUI or NextUI, select the Ports->Portmaster entry to launch the manager.
+- Browse available ports and install new ones.
+- Installed ports will appear under the Ports entry in MinUI/NextUI.

+> [!IMPORTANT]
+> Not all ports are ready to run immediately after installation, and some may require additional steps.
+This usually involves copying files from a purchased copy of the game.
+These will need to be copied to the corresponding port folder in `/Roms/Ports (PORTS)/.ports` on the SD card.
+Please refer to the port's documentation at the [PortMaster](https://portmaster.games/games.html) website for specific instructions.

 ## Updating

-There are two ways to update MinUI PortMaster.

-### Safe Update (Recommended)
+### Safe Update Method (Recommended)

 This method keeps your PortMaster data and settings intact while updating everything else.
-It is the method used when updating the pak via the [Nextui Pak Store](https://github.com/UncleJunVIP/nextui-pak-store).
+It is the method used when updating the pak via the [NextUI Pak Store](https://github.com/UncleJunVIP/nextui-pak-store).

 1. Mount your MinUI SD card to your computer.
 2. Download the latest `PORTS.pak.zip` from GitHub.